Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Contributions and related work

 The following are two themes of related work.

 (1) V1 models.
 Most well known models for V1 are concerned with statistical properties of natural images or video sequences.
-Examples include sparse coding model \cite{olshausen1997sparse, lewicki1999probabilistic, olshausen2003learning}, independent component analysis (ICA) \cite{hyvarinen2004independent, bell1997independent, van1998independent}, slowness criterion \cite{hyvarinen2003bubbles, wiskott2002slow}, and prediction \cite{singer2018sensory}.
-While these models are very compelling, they do not serve a direct purpose of perceptual inference.
-Our model is learned for the direct purpose of perceiving local motions caused by relative motion between the agent and the surrounding 3D environment.

-We want to emphasize that our model is complementary to the existing models for V1.
-Similar to existing models, our work assumes a linear generative model for image frames, but our model adds a relational component with matrix representation that relates the consecutive image frames.
-Our model is also complementary to slowness criterion in that when the vectors are rotated by matrices, the norms of the vectors may remain constant.
+Examples include sparse coding model \cite{olshausen1997sparse,lewicki1999probabilistic,olshausen2003learning}, independent component analysis (ICA) \cite{hyvarinen2004independent,bell1997independent,van1998independent}, slowness criterion \cite{hyvarinen2003bubbles,wiskott2002slow}, and prediction \cite{singer2018sensory}.
+While these models are very compelling, they do not account for perceptual inference explicitly, which is the most important functionality of V1.
+On the other hand, our model is learned for the direct purpose of perceiving local motions caused by relative motion between the agent and the surrounding 3D environment.
+In fact, our model is complementary to the existing models for V1: similar to existing models, our work assumes a linear generative model for image frames, but our model adds a relational component with matrix representation that relates the consecutive image frames.
+Our model is also complementary to slowness criterion in that when the vectors are rotated by matrices, the norms of the vectors remain constant.

 (2) Matrix representation.
 In representation learning, it is a common practice to encode the signals or states as vectors.
 However, it is a much less explored theme to represent the motions, actions or relations by matrices that act on the vectors.
 An early work in this theme is \cite{paccanaro2001learning}, which learns matrices to represent relations.
-More recently, \cite{jayaraman2015learning} learns matrix representation for ego-motion. \cite{gao2018learning} learns vector representation for self-position and matrix representation for self-motion in a representational model for grid cells.
+More recently, \cite{jayaraman2015learning} learns equivariant representation with matrix representation of ego-motion. \cite{zhu2021learning} learns generative models of posed images based on invariant representation of 3D scene with matrix representation of ego-motion \cite{gao2018learning1, gao2021} learn vector representation of self-position and matrix representation of self-motion in a representational model of grid cells.
 Our work constitutes a new development along this theme.